toufeeque-ahmed/SQL-music_saless/README.md

 WHERE sales_per_country.purchases_per_genre = max_genre_per_country.max_genre_number;

-/* Q3: Write a query that determines the customer that has spent the most on music for each country.
+**Q11: Write a query that determines the customer that has spent the most on music for each country.
 Write a query that returns the country along with the top customer and how much they spent.
-For countries where the top amount spent is shared, provide all customers who spent this amount. */
+For countries where the top amount spent is shared, provide all customers who spent this amount.**

-/* Steps to Solve:  Similar to the above question.
-There are two parts in question- first find the most spent on music for each country and second filter the data for respective customers. */

 /* Method 1: using CTE */